pecholakov/CaloCalc/README.md

 Statistics and synchronization
 -------
-CaloCalc stores statistics for last month that can be presented in printable format.
-The user can check and modify consumed food till the moment of the check.
+CaloCalc stores statistics for the last month that can be presented in printable format.
+Users can check and modify consumed food till the moment of the check.
-CaloCalc synchronize its time via NTP server and if internet connection is not available - from the current system time.
+CaloCalc synchronizes its time via NTP server and if internet connection is not available - from the current system time.

 Dependencies:
 -------